All Episodes

 I agree.

-Well tell people to remind people, Gary, that this is like a pattern of behavior that the Clintons think they're above the law.
+Tell people and remind people, Gary, that this is like a pattern of behavior, that the Clintons think they're above the law.

-Yeah, I I was twelve years uh in the Secret Service uniform division and three years outside the office.
+Yeah, I was 12 years in the Secret Service Uniform Division and three years outside the office.

 And you're right, it is a pattern of behavior.

-It's it's basically, you know, there's a reason that people called the Clintons the Arkansas Mafia.
+It's basically, you know, there's a reason that people called the Clintons the Arkansas Mafia.

 The Secret Service needed to be more user-friendly, which meant do what we say.

-And you know, that snowballed from one scandal to the next.
+And, you know, that's no ball from one scandal to the next.

-I mean, there's so many scandals as you know, Sean, and Mr. Limbaugh, I'm sure you remember them too from from the file gate to Vince Foster's death, uh, to the you know, it started out as an investigation into a a bad land deal.
+I mean, there are so many scandals, as you know, Sean, and Mr. Limbaugh, I'm sure you remember them, too, from the Filegate to Vince Foster's death to, you know, it started out as an investigation into a bad land deal.

 I mean, their friend can't even commit suicide without it turning into a damn scandal.

-Do you think are you suggesting there might have been something untoward there or well?
+Are you suggesting there might have been something untoward there?

 That was clear.

-You you would watch her berate people, like real what dress them down, curse them out.
+You would watch her berate people, like dress them down, curse them out.

 What would you do?

-Listen, she she stood in front of me and called me an a-hole and called the whole uniform division an A-hole and said they should have fired them when they first got there.
+Listen, she stood in front of me and called me an a-hole and called the whole uniform division an a-hole and said they should have fired them when they first got there.

 I mean, it was just unbelievable the way she treats and behaves.

-And you know, all these things that I said in the book, Crisis of Character, came out later on when other stuff came out, was leaked um about the um the State Department guys being interviewed by the FBI.
+And, you know, all these things that I said in the book, Crisis of Character, came out later on when other stuff came out, was leaked about the State Department guys being interviewed by the FBI.

-They all repeated the similar and in some cases exactly the same thing that I saw.
+They all repeated similar, and in some cases, exactly the same thing that I saw.

 Yeah.

-Well, David Limbaugh, you've been you've been out there a lot of years, and you know, something I don't understand the double standard.
+Well, David Limbaugh, you've been out there a lot of years, and, you know, something I don't understand the double standard.

 Because if you did this or a Republican did this, what would happen to you?

-That they've they've alleged that Trump has done things that he hasn't even done, and the media's talking about it, talked about it uh f since he was elected, uh let alone inaugurated, about the Russian connection when there is no connection, when there's no causal relationship between anything Trump or his aides did uh the Russian hacking of the DNC.
+They've alleged that Trump has done things that he hasn't even done, and the media has talked about it since he was elected, let alone inaugurated, about the Russian connection when there is no connection, when there's no causal relationship between anything Trump or his aides did and the Russian hacking of the DNC.

-By the way, how many now best sellers do you have?
+Yeah, by the way, how many now bestsellers do you have?

-Uh this is the eighth one and eight eight best sellers.
+This is the eighth one and eight bestsellers.

 Yeah, I have some friends helping me.